FILING FOR IDAHO DISABILITY BENEFITS

 WE ARE THE BEST SSD ATTORNEYS IN IDAHO

 Our lawyers and staff are experts at winning SSDI and SSI benefits.
-If you want to learn more about our experience, then read our About Us Page.
+If you want to learn about our legal experience, then review our About Us Page.
 For example, in the last 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
-If you need help filing for benefits, then contact our office.
+So, if you need help filing for benefits, then contact our office.
 We can also help you appeal a denial from the SSA.
+We can also prove your RFC keeps you from working.

 When you contact our office for help with your Social Security application, make sure you are ready to give us some basic facts about your case.
 We will need to know the date of your birth.
 Also, we need to know your wedding date and divorce date.
 Likewise, we need to know the date you last worked.
 Additionally, we will need to know the names, address and phone numbers of your doctors.